charles-j-kim/HelloWorldServer/README.md

 # Localize

-Platform where tourists and local tour guides are seamlessly connected within a few taps on mobile device
+Platform where tourists and local tour guides are seamlessly connected within a few taps.
+This is API server to receive / respond to requests made via mobile devices.

 ## Team